 I have been given much advice over the years.
 I have also heard some real corkers of debt tips that really shouldn’t have been given.

-If you’re in debt and people are talking to you about how to help, then be aware of some things people may say and be cautious about following their suggestions.
+If you’re in debt and people are talking to you about how to help, be aware of what they may say and cautious about following their suggestions.

 1. Don’t get in debt in the first place